 - Civilian salary is reduced by the amount of pay for the days of military leave; An employee may choose to take annual instead of military leave and receive both military and civilian pay

 We are a proud participant of Operation Warfighter.
 Operation Warfighter supports recovering service members convalescing at military centers by identifying temporary internship assignments and career opportunities—benefiting both the service member and CIA.

 Participants in Operation Warfighter work outside of the medical center environment and gain career experience using their military and non-military skills.
 Work schedules are flexible to accommodate medical treatment and recuperation.
 Generally, participants work about 20 hours each week and are paid by their respective armed service organization.

 - Wounded, ill, or injured Active Duty Service Members, Mobilized Reservists, and National Guardsmen

 - Assigned to a Warrior Transition Unit

 All internship opportunities require a Top Secret security clearance.

-There is no promise of permanent employment with the Agency upon completion of an assignment.
-However, we encourage participants with appropriate education, training, and experience separating from the military to apply for a full-time position at CIA.
+There is no promise of permanent employment with the Agency upon completion of a military assignment.
+However, we encourage participants with appropriate education, training, and experience separating from the military to consider a full-time position at CIA.

-Interested candidates can apply for the Operation Warfighter Program by contacting the Operation Warfighter Regional Coordinator at their medical center.
+For more information about the Operation Warfighter Program, contact the Operation Warfighter Regional Coordinator at your local medical center.

 Operation Warfighter is operated in conjunction with the Department of Defense and overseen administratively by the Defense Intelligence Agency.